29 Grooviest 70s Outfit Ideas for Your Retro Party Look in 2025

 25. Add Some Flower Power

 Bright patterns were all the rage for just about everyone in the 70s, kids included.
-For an easy 70s outfit DIY shirt your kids will love, paint simple flowers in a 3x3 grid on the front of a t-shirt in bright colors like hot pink and orange.
+For an easy DIY 70s outfit for kids, paint simple flowers in a 3x3 grid on the front of a t-shirt in bright colors like hot pink and orange.
 Your flowers don’t have to be anything fancy to capture the true spirit of the 70s.
-Kids can also go the boho-look and wear long flowy dresses or bell bottoms.
+Kids can also go for the boho look and wear long, flowy dresses or bell-bottoms.

 26. Go With the Tie-Dye

 Another fun way to bring some 70s flair to your kids’ outfits is by adding some tie-dye.
 Although tie-dye became a trend a decade earlier in the 60s, the love of brightly swirled dyes carried over into the mid-70s psychedelic scene.
-You can DIY your own or find cute pre-made options online.
+You can DIY your own or find cute pre-made options online to add to your DIY Halloween costumes.

 27. Include Peace Sign Jewelry